-I specialize in custom web design and ads for small businesses.
+I specialize in custom 404 web pages and ads for small businesses.
 I design ads using Adobe products.
 It is important to me that the ad brings to life the client's brand, personality and captures the viewers attention.
 I design websites using HTML5, CSS, and Bootstrap coding.
 It is essential to me that the websites I design are up-to-date with web standards, accessible, responsive, visually appealing, user-friendly, and engaging.

 Strong communication and feedback from the client are so important, without the client's input the website cannot come to life.
 By listening to clients' visions, dreams, goals and needs, I can bring their vision to life through the design process.

 So why colored pencil?
 I discovered my love for colored pencils while taking an illustration class at Pacific NW College of Art in 1983.
 I was hooked on this medium immediately.

 I love the control, the details I can achieve, the versatility and the portability this medium provides.
 I have explored and experimented using different brands of colored pencils over the years,

 but my favorite brand of colored pencils is Prismacolors.
 However, there are some very close seconds, such as Derwent Coloursofts and Irojiten.